 - rewrite program loops, so the compiler is able to optimize them

 - Optimizing the parallelization code

 - get an impression of how much time is spent in message passing vs CPU usage.
-If time spent in message passing is relatively high (e.g. 50% or more) compared with CPU usage, than you should probably try to optimize the parallelism.
-On the other hand, if message passing time is low (e.g. 10% of the CPU time), than it is probably not worthwhile to try optimizing the parallelism.
+If time spent in message passing is relatively high (e.g. 50% or more) compared with CPU usage, then you should probably try to optimize the parallelism.
+On the other hand, if message passing time is low (e.g. 10% of the CPU time), then it is probably not worthwhile to try optimizing the parallelism.

 - identify hot spots in message passing, and concentrate on those

 - investigate the possibility of using a standard library